-A person seeking protection from persecution from inside the United States or at the border.
-An asylum seeker is an individual who meets the international definition of refugee – a person with well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group, who has been forced to flee his or her country because of persecution, war or violence.
+A person, who sought and obtained protection from persecution from inside the United States or at the border.
+An asylee is an individual who meets the international definition of refugee – a person with well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group, who has been forced to flee his or her country because of persecution, war or violence.
 In the U.S., asylum seekers apply for protection from inside the country or at a port of entry.

 In contrast, a refugee is a person who applies for protection from outside of the U.S.